AaltoSciComp/scicomp-docs/scicomp/git-annex.rst

 declaratively.
 One of the most basic declarations in the minimum number of copies allowed **numcopies**.
-Git-annex won't let you drop a file from a repository without being very sure that this many copies exist in other repositiories.
+Git-annex won't let you drop a file from a repository without being very sure that this many copies exist in other repositories.
 This setting is synced through the entire repository network::

   $ git annex numcopies N